 Most can be attributed to early season closers or spectacular flops.
 But some are more interesting.
 The Anarchist, for instance, penned by Broadway son David Mamet, also starred beloved Broadway diva, Patti LuPone.
 Perhaps Mamet lost his flair for the dramatic in his much publicized political “conversion” from liberalism to conservatism, but the show was universally panned and ran for only 17 performances.

 The Cat on a Hot Tin Roof shutout can be attributed to how overdone it is on Broadway, with runs as recent as 2008 and 2004.
-Additionally, the zeitgeist since the raft of movie star winners two years has been to favor homegrown talent.
-(This year’s only exception being Tom Hanks in Lucky Guy.)
+Additionally, since the raft of movie star winners two years ago, the zeitgeist has been to favor homegrown talent.
+(This year’s one and only exception being Tom Hanks in Lucky Guy.)
 Unfortunately for Scarlett Johansson, Maggie the Cat is left to dance on that roof all by her lonesome.
 Read more…